Become a Police Officer

 - Have never been convicted of a crime of moral turpitude or a misdemeanor carrying a possible sentence of more than 1 year

-- Have not defaulted on a student loan
+- Have not defaulted on a government or student loan

 Steps in the hiring process include:

 - All applicants must submit an application through the City of Greenville's jobs portal online.
-Due to the large number of applications we receive, the application for Police Officer is typically only open for 3-4 weeks at a time, and is posted quarterly.
+Due to the large number of applications we receive, the application for Police Officer is typically only open for 4-5 weeks at a time, and is posted twice per year.

 - Physical Ability Test (PAT)